Travel Films To Binge While Stuck At Home

 Eat Pray Love

 Think we'd put together a travel movie list WITHOUT Eat Pray Love on it?
 Never.
 Eat Pray Love is often regarded as one of the greatest ever travel novels, and while the film might not exactly capture the same magic, it’s still entertaining joining Julia Roberts through her travels in Italy, India, and Bali on the character's spiritual quest.
-The slow pace of the story gives you time to soak in the details of these stunning destinations... we also wish we could be hanging out in Balinese villas.
-Despite the age-old cliches, the desire to get away and 'find yourself' is something we can all connect with - especially now.
+The slow pace of the story gives you time to soak in the details of these stunning destinations.
+Despite the age-old cliches, the desire to get away and 'find yourself' is something we can all connect with.

 Need an adventure after all this?
-Check out our range of small group tours in Asia and Australia, along with our brand new trips in Mexico and South Africa!
-We can't travel right now, but that doesn't mean we can't look forward to the future.
-Whether you're planning a backpacking adventure, eager to head off on a gap year, or just ready to get travelling ASAP, we've made it as easy as possible to travel post-pandemic with easy deposits and free changes up to 30 days before you travel.
+Check out our range of small group tours!
+Whether you're planning a backpacking adventure, eager to head off on a gap year, or just ready to get travelling ASAP, we've made it as easy as possible to travel with easy deposits and free changes up to 30 days before you travel.
 So, meet you at the airport?